jdaly3411/Home-Automation-Dashboard/README.md

 ### Features To Be Implemented
 - **Home Automation Dashboard**:
-  - Integrate with an Arduino over USB for device communication.
   - Arduino Control
 - **Authentication**:
   - Implement secure login/logout functionality for users.